jackyzha0/quartz/content/notes/18-context.md

 ![Proxemic Interaction: Designing for a Proximity and Orientation-Aware Environment|300](https://i.imgur.com/xrPgIXg.png)
 ![Proxemic Interaction: Designing for a Proximity and Orientation-Aware Environment|300](https://i.imgur.com/kEILi6u.png)
 ![Proxemic Interaction: Designing for a Proximity and Orientation-Aware Environment|300](https://i.imgur.com/Bs6aS1u.png)
+> [!INFO] used motion tracking balls and camera to track users location and where they are looking and pointing.

 Context Challenges
 	- Usability Risks for Mobile Context-Aware Applications